Exterior Design of Restaurants

 Restaurant patio setting and furniture

-Design is sometimes referred to as a visual language because we can convey quite a lot of messages by the design alone without using any words.
-That’s why setting the right tone to your restaurant’s entrance is an important factor in its success.
+Design is often called a visual language because it can convey many messages without using words.
+Setting the right tone at your restaurant’s entrance is, therefore, an essential factor in its success.

-The exterior of your restaurant provides a visual clue to your guests and potential guests about the type of experience they can expect.
-Although there isn’t any one specific element that will instantly convey everything you want the right combination of elements will provide just that.
-As part of our long experience in furnishing the insides of countless venues we have come to appreciate and learn the importance a well-designed entrance has on a restaurant’s success.
-Below are six factors you should take into consideration when designing your venue’s entrance:
+The exterior of your restaurant provides guests and potential guests with a visual hint of the experience they can expect inside.
+While no single element can instantly convey everything you want, the right combination of elements can achieve just that.
+Through our extensive experience furnishing countless venues, we’ve come to appreciate the impact a well-designed entrance has on a restaurant’s success.
+Below are six factors to consider when designing your venue’s entrance:

 Where Are Your Customers Coming From?

-This sounds like a simple question but you may find that it’s a tricky one.
-First time or inexperienced restaurateurs may think that it doesn’t really matter where customers are coming from as long as they are coming.
-But actually the way to look at this question is by splitting it up into several different ones.
+This may seem like a simple question, but it’s actually a bit tricky.
+First-time or inexperienced restaurateurs might think it doesn’t matter where customers are coming from as long as they are coming.
+However, the best approach is to break this question down into several smaller ones.

-For example, are your customers arriving on foot, by car or are they using public transportation?
-These are all factors in how to best design your entrance.
-If your customers are arriving on foot or by car it probably means that their visit was a planned one and therefore you can downplay the entrance somewhat thus saving a little on the cost of the entrance while at the same time promoting the idea that they are going to enjoy a more exclusive and private experience compared to other venues.
+For example, are your customers arriving on foot, by car, or by public transportation?
+These factors play a role in how to design your entrance.
+If most customers are arriving on foot or by car, their visit was likely planned, meaning you can keep the entrance understated, saving on costs while suggesting a more exclusive and private experience compared to other venues.

-If however, you rely more on walk-ins and impulse visits then you should probably design a more visually attractive and “noisy” entrance to entice the customers to your restaurant rather to the one further down the street.
+If, on the other hand, you rely more on walk-ins and impulse visits, then you should consider a more visually attractive and eye-catching entrance to draw customers to your restaurant rather than to the one further down the street.

 Class vs. Glass

-In our day to day we often come across designs that use glass to convey a message of opulence and wealth.
-And it’s true when designing for big office spaces or private homes.
-In the restaurant business it actually works the other way round.
-Glass doors and windows are usually perceived as more downscale by customers and are associated for the most part with fast food restaurants, diners and coffee houses.
+In our daily lives, we often see designs that use glass to convey opulence and wealth, which is true for large office spaces or private homes.
+However, in the restaurant business, glass doors and windows tend to have the opposite effect.
+Customers generally perceive glass entrances as more downscale, associating them with fast food restaurants, diners, and coffee houses.

-If you own such a venue then a glass entrance is the way to go.
-Just remember to keep it spotless by cleaning it daily and to keep your interior including commercial furniture as appealing as the entrance in order to entice your customers and convince them that your place is the one they should enter.
+If you own a venue of this type, a glass entrance can be a good fit.
+Just remember to keep it spotless by cleaning it daily and to maintain your interior, including commercial furniture, as appealing as the entrance to attract customers and make them feel your establishment is worth entering.

 Entrance Construction

-Awnings and canopies, upright plantings or other decor enhancing your doorway will also make an impact on your patrons.
-Non expensive yet easily seen features such as wine barrels or some upright plantings will attract the attention of passersby and, if chosen properly, will let them know what sort of dining experience to expect.
+Awnings, canopies, upright plantings, or other decor around your doorway can also make a strong impression on patrons.
+Inexpensive yet eye-catching features like wine barrels or upright plants can attract the attention of passersby and, when chosen thoughtfully, convey the type of dining experience they can expect.

-For example, a wine barrel or a humorous waiter statue will create an expectation of a less formal venue, perhaps a nice bistro or a rural style dining compared to a wooden stand with your menu displayed on it which may invoke images of a more upscale experience.
+For instance, a wine barrel or a humorous waiter statue may suggest a more casual venue, such as a bistro or rural-style dining, compared to a wooden stand displaying your menu, which may create an impression of a more upscale experience.

-Another important factor is the way restaurant tables are positioned near the entrance both inside and outside.
-Most people expect a certain amount of privacy and comfort while dining out so having them seated too close to foot traffic going in and out may be distracting and ruining their experience thus most likely losing them as potential returning customers.
+Another important factor is how restaurant tables are positioned near the entrance, both inside and outside.
+Guests expect a certain level of privacy and comfort while dining, so seating them too close to foot traffic may be distracting and diminish their experience, potentially deterring them from returning.

 Keeping Up Appearances

-Lighting, colors and signage are all very important when designing your restaurant’s entrance.
-Bright and highly saturated colors are generally associated with casual and "fun" restaurants while dimmer and warmer lighting is a sign of a more upscale restaurant.
+Lighting, colors, and signage are all crucial when designing your restaurant’s entrance.
+Bright, highly saturated colors are typically associated with casual, "fun" restaurants, while dimmer, warmer lighting suggests a more upscale ambiance.

-A less thought of aspect is the font used on the sign.
-The font you use can speak volumes about your restaurant.
-Some fonts are considered to be very formal while others are more casual.
-A mix of fonts can be seen as unprofessional and confuse potential customers as to the type of dining they should expect.
-A good idea when first creating your sign is to consult a graphic designer to help you select the right font for your venue.
+An often-overlooked aspect is the font used on your sign.
+The font choice can communicate a lot about your restaurant’s atmosphere.
+Some fonts are perceived as formal, while others feel more casual.
+Mixing fonts can seem unprofessional and may confuse potential customers about the type of dining experience to expect.
+When creating your sign, it’s a good idea to consult a graphic designer to help select a font that best represents your venue.

-And finally, keeping your entrance appealing and well maintained at all times is as important as its design.
-It goes without saying that keeping your entrance trash free has to be one of your top priorities.
-Burned out bulbs, dried plants and cracked pots are also a big turnoff and may give the wrong impression about the neatness and cleanliness of your restaurant as a whole.
+Lastly, keeping your entrance appealing and well-maintained is as important as its initial design.
+Keeping the entrance trash-free should be a top priority.
+Burned-out bulbs, dried plants, and cracked pots are major turnoffs and can give the wrong impression about the overall cleanliness and attention to detail within your restaurant.

 Live Locations